 Are you a school facility manager, IPM Coordinator, building and grounds supervisor, nurse, administrator, or pest management professional?
 If so, you play a critical role in reducing the number of pests in your school and in minimizing the exposure of students and staff to pesticides.
 To help you be better prepared to fill your role, EPA's Center of Expertise for School IPM will host a series of webinars in the coming months on pest management topics of special interest to the school community.
-These monthly webinars, beginning on August 20, 2014, will include presentations from experts in the field.
+These monthly webinars, that began in August 2014, feature presentations from experts in the field.

 A webinar, The Basics of School Integrated Pest Management (IPM), hosted by the Agency’s Center of Expertise for School IPM will be held on October 21, from 2:00 – 3:30 p.m.
 Eastern time.
 IPM is a smart, sensible, and sustainable approach to managing pests.
 IPM takes action to address the underlying causes that enable pests to thrive.
 For the webinar participants: